 Gentle waves and miles of sugary white sand make Crane Beach on the Crane Estate in Ipswich, Massachusetts, a cherished summer escape for families.
 There's more to do here than sandcastle-building and bodysurfing.
 Hike more than five miles of trails over dunes and along the shore.
 Tour the Great House at Castle Hill on the Crane Estate, a 59-room mansion built-in 1928.
 If you stay overnight at the Inn at Castle Hill on the Crane Estate, you'll get a taste of what luxury seaside living was like in the early 20th century.
-Follow Crane Beach on Twitter for news of parking lot closures and greenhead fly activity—these biting insects are particularly prevalent in July, and they steal the joy from a day at the beach.
+Follow Crane Beach on Twitter for news of parking lot closures and greenhead fly activity—these biting flies are particularly prevalent in July, and they steal the joy from a day at the beach.

 The Most Unique Beach: Singing Beach